desmos-labs/desmos/docs/architecture/adr-004-application-links-expiration.md

 ## Decision

 To implement the link expiration we will act as follow:
-1. Extend the `ApplicationLink` structure by adding an `ExpiratonTime` field that represents the time when the link will expire and will be deleted from the store.
+1. extend the `ApplicationLink` structure by adding an `ExpiratonTime` field that represents the time when the link will expire and will be deleted from the store;
-2. Save a reference of the expiring link inside the store using a prefix and a `time.Time` value which will make it easy to iterate over the expired links
+2. save a reference of the expiring link inside the store using a prefix and a `time.Time` value which will make it easy to iterate over the expired links;
-3. Add a new keeper method that will allow to iterate over these expired links
+3. add a new keeper method that allows to iterate over the expired links;
-4. Use the created iterator to implement another keeper method `DeleteExpiredApplicationLinks` that will take care of deleting all the expired links
+4. inside the `BeginBlock` method, iterate over all the expired links and delete them from the store.
-5. Add this method to the `BeginBlock` function in order to trigger the deletion of expired link at each block

 We will also need to introduce a new `x/profiles` on chain parameter named `AppLinkParams` which contains the default validity duration of all the app links.
 The parameter will be later used inside the `StartProfileConnection`